Peeping Tom (1960 film): Critical reappraisal

-Film aggregate Rotten Tomatoes has awarded the film a 95% rating, based on 56 reviews and an average score of 8.7/10.
-The website's consensus is: "Peeping Tom is a chilling, methodical look at the psychology of a killer, and a classic work of voyeuristic cinema".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 96% based on 67 reviews, with an average rating of 8.7/10.
+The website's critics consensus reads, "Peeping Tom is a chilling, methodical look at the psychology of a killer, and a classic work of voyeuristic cinema."

+Slant Magazine named Karlheinz Bohm's role one the "15 Famous Movie Psychopaths".